sanity-io/sanity/packages/@sanity/visual-diff/spec.md

 }
 ```

 Defining Custom Differs will override any default Differs for the same type _and_ operation.
-Defining a Differ for type `a.operationX` won't affect the presence of a Summarizer `a.operationY` defined elsewhere.
+Defining a Differ for type `a.operationX` won't affect the presence of a Differ `a.operationY` defined elsewhere.